Druk-Information-and-Technology/walletBT/README.md

 The current implementation of the walletBT is just for the Sepolia Test Network.
 But it can be easily implemented for the Mainnet as well.

 ## Functionalities
-1. View Account Information: You can view your account address, balance, and private key
+1. View Account Information: You can view your account address, balance, and private key.
-2. Send Ether(s)
+2. Send Ether(s): You will be able to send Ether(s) to any valid account in Ethereum (Sepolia Test Network).
-3. View Transaction History
+3. View Transaction History: You will be able to view the last 100 transactions.

 # How to Replicate the walletBT
 ## First, clone the application inside your development machine